Code-Institute-Submissions/milestone-project-179/README.md

 - [jQuery:](https://getbootstrap.com/docs/4.3/getting-started/introduction/#js)<br>
 jQuery came with Bootstrap to make the navbar responsive.
 - [Git](https://git-scm.com/)<br>
-Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 - [GitHub:](https://github.com/)<br>
 GitHub is used to store the projects code after being pushed from Git.
 - [paint.net:](https://www.getpaint.net/download.html)<br>
 paintnet was used to create the logo, Hero image, resizing images and editing photos for the website.
 - [paint.net:](https://www.getpaint.net/download.html)<br>
 paint. net was used to create the [wireframes](wireframe/wireframe-milestone-project-1.jpg) during the design process.